keptn/lifecycle-toolkit/docs-new/docs/contribute/docs/publish.md

 ## Stable - Official documentation (Production)

-This set of documentation pertains to the latest Keptn release and resides within the latest `klt-*` tagged commit on GitHub.
+This set of documentation pertains to the most recent stable Keptn release and resides within the latest `klt-*` tagged commit on GitHub.
 When a new version of Keptn is released, the contents of the `main` branch are published as the new `stable` release documentation.